-The technical issue which came to the fore during the last 300m was something I might have missed in the Carl Douglas, but was easy to spot in the lighter-weight Nelo.
+The technical issue which came to the fore during the last 300m was something I might have missed in the Carl Douglas, but was easy to spot in the lighter-weight and shorter Nelo.

 As I added extra power to the leg-drive, it felt as if the boat was hitting waves, such as the wash from a motorboat.
 Except that there was no wash: the extra power was just bouncing the boat.
 No point in easing off the power if I wanted to maintain the higher momentum – but the bounce was clearly wasting energy.
 What to do?

 I held my legs down a moment longer, smoothing out and calming down the rock-over; and I pulled the finish up a little higher, aiming for a clean and smooth extraction, making sure that my wrists were as flat as possible, and that I was pivoting the arm from the elbow rather than from the wrist.
 I also tried to actively relax the upper body.
 You can see in the photo above my face is tense, arms and shoulders as well.
 I actively relaxed these.

 And guess what: the bounce ceased, and my speed increased, with no further addition of power.
 What exactly was happening here?
 One thing I know is that I would not have won if I had not made these technical corrections.

 What I don’t know is whether this is a particular Nelo issue to which I have discovered a particular Nelo solution: or whether it is an issue which applies equally in other boats, but is simply more detectable in the Nelo.
 Some further investigation is called for here!

 I try not to look at data too much while actually racing, but I do a lot of measuring, and it can be instructive to analyse the details afterwards.